 - Infants and Young Children

-CARPHA has developed a Registry in the DHIS2 to capture analysed data from countries on key indicators of the growth and development of infants and young children.
-Training has commenced to address the standardization of data collection, analysis and reporting.
-Training in the use of the Registry in the DHIS will commence in 2020.
+CARPHA has developed a module in its health information management platform DHIS2, to capture data from countries on key indicators of the growth and development of infants and young children.
+Training has commenced to address the standardisation of data collection, analysis and reporting.
+Training in the use of the nutriton module in DHIS will commence in 2020.

 - Adolescents – No current activities